CS7150-Zheng-Wang/CS7150-Zheng-Wang.github.io/index.md

 This project builds upon two primary foundations in the field of image generation with diffusion models.

 First, we leverage the **ControlNet** architecture proposed by Zhang et al. [[1]](#ref1) which introduces a trainable copy of the UNet encoder blocks that allows conditioning signals (such as edges, poses, or segmentation maps) to guide the image generation process.
 ControlNet has demonstrated remarkable ability to maintain fidelity to input conditions while preserving the high-quality generation capabilities of pretrained diffusion models.
+An overview of ControlNet is shown in Figure 0.

 <figure>
   <div align="center">